Principles of Inclusive Design: How to Apply Them to Your Digital Spaces

 Digital designs should be used efficiently, comfortably, and with minimum fatigue.
 Users shouldn’t have to expend a huge amount of energy or brain power in trying to navigate through your digital content.
 This is particularly important for those with physical or cognitive disabilities as numerous or complex web elements can be distracting or hard to use for these users.

-Using voice recognition technology or gesture-based controls can reduce the physical effort needed to navigate the web.
+For example, using voice recognition technology or gesture-based controls can reduce the physical effort needed to navigate the web.

 Size and Space for Approach and Use